50 Cent Drops Major ‘Power’ Season 4 Revelation, Premiere Date To Be Announced

 A post shared by Power (@power_starz) on

-Naughton also talks about whether Ghost and Tasha can repair their relationship:
+Naughton also talks about whether Ghost and Tasha can repair their relationship.

 “They’re married, but at the same time, they’re dysfunctional as hell.
 I don’t know.
 Maybe she’s starting to wise up.
 I think this season you’ll see Tasha has a love interest.
 Over time, you’ll see that she’s like I’m tired of your crap [to Ghost].
-At some point, a woman’s got say, “I’ve had enough.”
+At some point, a woman’s got say, ‘I’ve had enough.'”

 Larenz Tate has been added to the cast of Power Season 4, according to Deadline.
-Tate will play a city councilman from 50 Cent’s neighborhood Jamaica Queens.
+Tate will play a city councilman from 50 Cent’s neighborhood in Jamaica, Queens.
 Maurice Compte of Narcos will also appear in Season 4 in a recurring role.
 Compte will play a character on the opposite side of the law as a high-level drug dealer.

 Are you looking forward to the fourth season of Power?
+Leave your thoughts in the comment section below.

 [Featured Image by Frederick M. Brown/Getty Images]